A wide variety of dog shampoos are available in stores. But you might want to just make your own instead.

 I’ve found that I can easily create a dog shampoo from ingredients that most people have in their homes.

 Instructions: Mix 1 cup apple cider vinegar with 2 tablespoons lemon dish detergent.
-Add 2 tablespoons pure aloe vera.
+Add 2 tablespoons pure aloe vera (affiliate link).
 Shake the bottle well.
 You may immediately use the shampoo or store it for future use.

 The graphic below shows it better.

 I couldn’t stop with just 1 recipe.
 I have a few more…